 The assembly pictures above correspond to the assembly and installation PDF.
 To download and print this documet, which includes the pictures for easy reference, click the grey 'PDF' button.
 The document will take you through the steps to assemble and install a typical porch frame and offers additional advice covering roofing and decoration.

-"The dimensions were precisely accurate and the fact that David and his team had pre-assembled the whole thing and then disassembled for delivery, numbering each piece individually, meant that even keen amateurs like us could make a very professional looking job of it."
+"The dimensions were precisely accurate and the fact that David and his team had pre-assembled the whole thing and then disassembled for delivery, meant that even keen amateurs like us could make a very professional looking job of it."

 Mr Sear - Nottinghamshire